 TCU in the CFP Championship and Bowl Games

 After playing in the Conference USA and the Mountain West Conference for most of the 21st Century the Horned Frogs finally got their chance to play with the top dogs joining the Big 12 in 2012.
-TCU has reached a bowl game in each of the last 8 years, including two BCS Bowl games (Rose, Fiesta), compiling an impressive winning record along the way.
-The Horned Frogs are proud owners of a mind blowing 17 conference titles in their school’s history.
+The Horned Frogs are proud owners of a mind blowing 18 conference titles in their school’s history.
 Ticketcity offers tickets to all college football bowl games and the Big 12 Conference Championship Game.